-The valence electrons are part of most of the chemical reactions because they contain more energy compared to the electrons present in inner orbits.
+The valence electrons are part of the chemical reactions because they contain more energy compared to the electrons present in inner orbits.
 Meanwhile, the number of valence electrons present also helps us determine a specific element’s chemical properties, such as its valence or valency, the formation of bonds with other elements.
 It also gives us an idea of how readily the atoms can form bonds, the number of unpaired electrons and how many atoms can take part.

 Characteristics of Valence Electron

 Electrons are involved in the chemical bonding and reactions of the atom.
 It is said to occupy orbitals in an atom.
 The number of valence electrons of an atom can be obtained from the periodic table because it is equal to the group number of the atom.
 Atoms are most stable if they have a filled valence shell of electrons.
 Atoms transfer or share electrons in such a way that they can attain a filled shell of electrons.

 Some key characteristics of a valence electron are;